wrseward/vue-unit/README.md

 * Optionally shallow render components
 * Simulate simple DOM events (click, input, etc.)
 * Use any test runner / assertion library
+* Mock and stub vuex actions and getters

 Unlike other component testing libraries, VueUnit does not focus on DOM traversal.
 Instead it focuses on making programmatic manipulation of your components much easier.
-For DOM traversal and assertions it's strongly recommended to use a library such as [`chai-jquery`](https://github.com/chaijs/chai-jquery) or [`jasmine-jquery`](https://github.com/velesin/jasmine-jquery).
+For DOM traversal and assertions it's strongly recommended to use a library such as [`chai-jquery`](http://chaijs.com/plugins/chai-jquery/) or [`jasmine-jquery`](https://github.com/velesin/jasmine-jquery).

 * [Installation](#installation)
 * [Usage](#usage)